jcook-200/jcook-200.github.io/_projects/audio-bluetooth-pcb.md

 Changed direction voltage translators

 ## Software
+I have programmed the STM32 firmware, using HAL to read data from the ADC into memory using DMA.
+Then it processes it to get a single channel, at 48KHz sampling rate and 16-bit resolution, to reduce the amount of data.
+Finally I exported the data through SWO.
+I then exported
+The project is not yet completed.
+I am currently debugging the transceiver circuitry and trying to implement the drivers.

 -Exported audio from PCM1808
 -Implementing HCI drivers & debugging more hardware (CTS) from cc2564C not dropping